-Donations, staff volunteers bring first garden to Facility A
+Donations, staff bring first garden to SVSP Facility A

-Gardening is brightening rehabilitative efforts for incarcerated people at Salinas Valley State Prison (SVSP), thanks to the efforts of staff volunteers and donations from area businesses.
+A Salinas Valley State Prison (SVSP) garden is brightening rehabilitative efforts for incarcerated people.
+It’s all thanks to the efforts of staff volunteers and donations from area businesses.

-RT Sanchez wanted to introduce a twist on therapeutic remedy by planting a flower garden for those housed on Facility A. The opportunity to care for the flowers gave the incarcerated population a sense of pride and allowed them to see something grow and blossom.
+Sanchez wanted to introduce a twist on therapeutic remedy by planting a flower garden for those housed on SVSP Facility A. Caring for flowers gives the incarcerated population a sense of pride, allowing them to see something blossom.

 Sanchez said she’s hopeful the incarcerated men on Facility A will see the growth of the flowers and look at their own blossoming and metamorphosis of change and growth.

-“The living and growing flowers will be therapeutic, in that as inmates tend to the garden, it will remind the incarcerated of the ‘tending of their own garden’ like changing of one’s own coping skills, behaviors and habits from negative to positive,” Sanchez said.
+“The living and growing flowers will be therapeutic, in that as incarcerated people tend to the garden, it reminds them how ‘tending their own garden’ is like changing one’s coping skills, behaviors and habits from negative to positive,” Sanchez said.
 “Being a witness to the growth of these plants and flowers can remind inmates of their own metamorphosis, which can also be a beautiful thing.
 Growing pains are needed in order to become the men they were intended to be.”

 With gracious donations from local Monterey County vendors, the flower garden has brightened Facility A.